-Prior to forming Atomico, he held the position of CEO at Skype from its inception until September 2007, when he became the company’s chairman, a post that he held until March 2008.
-During this time, Skype became the global leader in Internet voice communications, with more than 309 million registered users within five years of launch and revenues of $130 million in Q1 2008.
-In 2005, Skype was sold to eBay for $3.1 billion.
-Subsequent to this, Skype was bought back by a consortium that included Niklas, and was later sold to Microsoft for $8.5 billion cash in 2011.
+Before starting Atomico, Niklas co-founded Skype, where he held the position of CEO from its inception until September 2007.
+In 2005, Skype was sold to eBay Inc for $3.1bn, the largest European venture capital exit to date.
+Subsequent to this, Skype was bought back by a consortium that included Niklas, and was sold to Microsoft for $8.5 billion cash in 2011.